vincent-isaac/Lab-Ex.-No---8-Execute-a-program-for-pick-place-operations-in-Doosan-Industrial-Cobot-using-DRL-st/README.md

 # Lab-Ex.-No---8-Execute-a-program-for-pick-place-operations-in-Doosan-Industrial-Cobot-using-DRL-studio
 ## Aim :
-To Execute a program for pick and place in doosan industrial cobot using DRL studio
+To Execute a program for pick and place in doosan industrial Collaborative Robot using DRL Studio Software

 ## Components Required: